 - It does not take into account abuse of parts, this is particularly a factor for switching systems since they can be exposed to faulty UUT's which cause operation beyond their intended use.
 Experience suggests that the majority of switching system relay failures can be traced to accidental abuse.

 - Some of the factors used in MTBF calculations have bizarre consequences which are dependent on stress conditions which change in steps (See Cycling Factor below).

-Consequently MTBF calculations for products based on MIL 217 are at best only a relative guide to reliability based on the complexity of the product.
-The MIL 217 document also notes in its opening sections that this is frequently the case; it is not a reliable indicator of field failure patterns.
-It does give a common method for making comparisons across products.
+Consequently, MTBF calculations for products based on MIL 217 are at best only a relative guide to reliability based on the complexity of the product.
+The MIL 217 document also notes in its opening sections that this is frequently the case; it is not a reliable indicator of field failure patterns, however, it does give a common method for making comparisons across products.

 Application to Switching Modules and Systems